MSR3D/MSR3D/README.md

 Additionally, we devise the <b>Multi-modal Next-step Navigation (MSNN) benchmark to evaluate models' grounding of actions and transitions between situations</b>.
 Comprehensive evaluations on reasoning and navigation tasks highlight the limitations of existing vision-language models and underscore the importance of handling multi-modal interleaved inputs and situation modeling.
 Experiments on data scaling and cross-domain transfer further demonstrate <b>the effectiveness of leveraging MSQA as a pre-training dataset for developing more powerful situated reasoning models</b>, contributing to advancements in 3D scene understanding for embodied AI.

 ## 🔥 News
+- \[2024-10\] We released the dataset, which has been structured to facilitate evaluation of multimodal large language models(MLLMs).
 - \[2024-9\] 🎉 Our paper is accepted by NeurIPS Datasets and Benchmarks 2024!
 - \[2024-9\] We released the [paper](./asset/MSR3D.pdf) of MSR3D.
 Please check the [webpage](https://msr3d.github.io/)